-Engine thermostats are required to regulate the temperature of the engine during normal operation.
+Thermostats regulate the temperature of the engine cooling water (jacket water) when the engine is in operation.
 The thermostat allows the engine to heat-up quickly when cold and maintain a desired temperature once the desired temperature has been reached.
+Thermostats are installed on many water cooled internal combustion (IC) engines, both four strokes and two strokes.

-The thermostat consists of a primary valve, secondary valve, springs and charge cylinder.
-The charge cylinder is full of a certain type of wax with a pre-defined melting point (the point at which the wax changes from solid to liquid).
+The thermostat consists of a primary valve, secondary valve (by-pass valve), seal, springs and charge cylinder.
+The charge cylinder is full of wax with a pre-defined melting point (the point at which the wax changes from solid to liquid).
 The wax changes state from solid to liquid at approximately 80°C in most engine cooling water systems.

 The thermostat has a proportional response design.
-The temperature of the engine dictates if cooling water is sent to the radiator, or, bypasses the radiator; this is effectively a feedback loop.
+The temperature of the cooling water dictates how much the thermostat opens or closes, and if cooling water is sent to the radiator, or, bypasses the radiator; this is effectively a feedback loop.

 Hot cooling water temperature (>80°C) = Cooling water sent to radiator.